tower-rs/tower/guides/inventing-service.md

 This concept of services communicating with their callers about their capacity is called "backpressure propagation".
 The fundamental idea is that you shouldn't send a request to a service that doesn't have the capacity to handle it.
 Instead you should wait, call another service, or somehow scale up the number of services available.
+You can learn more about the general concept of backpressure [here][backpressure].

 Finally, it might also be possible for some error to happen while reserving capacity so `poll_ready` probably should return `Poll<Result<(), Self::Error>>`.